erasmus-without-paper/ewp-specs-api-iia-approval-cnr/README.md

 format.

-### `approving_hei_id` (required)

-Identifier of the HEI which has recently approved the partner's copy of the IIA and is now sending the notification about this event.

-Server implementers SHOULD verify if the request is signed with a proper client certificate bound to this HEI.

-### `owner_hei_id` (required)

-Identifier of the HEI which is the owner of the copy of the agreement, that has been approved.
-Together with `iia_id`, uniquely identifies the agreement copy.

 ### `iia_id` (required)

 Partner's identifier of the IIA which has been approved. **Note:** this is NOT the ID assigned